 The 2nd Grade year is full of experiential learning with a focus on community.
 Teachers begin to work with students to hone their organizational skills.

-2nd Grade is a pivotal year for our students as they begin to explore the world around them and the influencers that created it.
+Second grade is a pivotal year for our students as they begin to explore the world around them and the influencers that created it.
 In Reader's Workshop, students critically analyze more advanced books to understand the author's unique perspective.
-2nd Grade students also study and perform music on the violin like "Twinkle Twinkle" and "Ode to Joy", while learning about the childhoods of the great composers Mozart and Beethoven.
+Second grade students also study and perform music on the violin like "Twinkle Twinkle" and "Ode to Joy" while learning about the childhoods of the great composers Mozart and Beethoven.

 An experiential field trip to a senior living facility follows Family Celebration, solidifying the concepts they were taught throughout the project.
 Students have another opportunity to perform songs that they have learned as well as interact with members of another generation.
 Many of the students use the information they learned through their research projects as conversation starters with the senior residents.
 The field trip is followed up with a letter of gratitude to their new senior buddies drafted and finalized in writing class.